 But it had to be more than just a gym.
 We had to use the existing sofas and make them work in the space, too.
 Rearranged and slip-covered, they worked great.

 Even though this room has great overhead lighting, lamps were strategically brought in to add both task lighting and style.
 Since the overheads are hot, the client often turns them off when she works out, so auxiliary lighting was a must.
 That’s Charlie, our design assistant, on the right.

 The homeowner wanted to tilt the style of the room towards water and shore, evoking a spa feeling, but still grounded in her mission-style furnishings.
 We started the transformation by swapping a complimentary color scheme of red and blue for a calm, layered blue, green and chocolate brown analogous color scheme.

-What really pulled it all together were her many peices of art, most of which had been stored for some time.
+What really pulled it all together were her many peices of art, most of which had been stored for a long time.
 We hung some of the art higher than normal to both create a focal point upon entering the room and to clear the visual line of the equipment.
 We also gave some visual weight and natural style by hanging some similar smaller peices together over the top of (decorator secret coming up here…) woven placemats.
-We hung other art in groupings that supported the various water-vignettes that emerged in her peices.
+We hung other art in groupings that supported the various water-vignettes that emerged in her pieces.

 This home gym has function, style, and plenty of space to get down…and still get back up again.
 Let’s get to work!